The keys to a property are returned to the landlord.

 Important information about your Rent Guarantee insurance

-You cannot purchase Rent Guarantee as a stand alone policy.
-Rent Guarantee is part of our Legal Expenses cover - an optional feature that can be added to our Landlord Insurance for an extra layer of protection.
+Rent Guarantee is part of our Legal Expenses cover - an optional extra that can be added to our Landlord Insurance for an extra layer of protection.
+You cannot buy Rent Guarantee as a stand-alone policy.

-If you are already a Landlord Insurance customer, you can take out Legal Expenses cover at the point of renewal, and add Rent Guarantee then.
+If you're already a Landlord Insurance customer, you can take out Legal Expenses cover when you renew and add Rent Guarantee then.

-If you are a new customer, you will need to take out Legal Expenses cover at the point of obtaining our Landlord Insurance.
+If you're a new customer, you'll need to take out Legal Expenses cover when you buy our Landlord Insurance.
 You will then be able to add Rent Guarantee.

 Legal Expenses covers the legal costs and expenses you face when dealing with disputes related to renting out your property.
 We can pay out up to £250,000 per claim.